onmax/nimiq-tutorial/src/content/tutorial/2-working-with-transactions/1-wallet-setup/content.md

 console.log(`💰 Balance: ${nim} NIM`)
 ```

 **What this does:** Queries the blockchain for your account information.
 Since this is a brand new wallet, you'll see 0 NIM - but that's about to change!

+In the Nimiq blockchain, the smallest unit is called a 'luna'.
+One NIM equals 100,000 lunas.

+> Tip: In JavaScript, you can use the number `1e5` to represent 100,000, i.e. one followed by five zeroes.

 ## Understanding Your Output